 - Pick a few cases to focus on

 - Display case sheets and information on your chosen cases and the campaign for people to read.
-Find the case sheets on our resource finder – simply search for the case name
+Find all the case sheets here.

-- Print out labels with addresses/messages for your case (you can find these on the resource finder too)
+- Print out labels with addresses/messages for your case (you can find these here)